SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

       -Predshift_user=root -Predshift_password=password \
       migrateMigrate_olap migrateReporting_olap
     ```
-    * [ ] Grant access to the migrate olap schema to the existing ingest database user.
+    * [ ] In Aurora, grant access to the migrate olap schema to the existing ingest database user, and allow both users
+    to write to S3 (ingest needs it for migrate, reporting needs it for report generation)..
         ```bash
         mysql -h rdw-opus-warehouse-cluster.[aws-randomization] -u root -p
         mysql> grant all privileges on migrate_olap.* to 'rdw-ingest'@'%';
+        mysql> grant SELECT INTO S3 ON *.* to 'rdw-ingest'@'%';
+        mysql> grant SELECT INTO S3 ON *.* to 'rdw-reporting'@'%';
         ```
     * [ ] Verify Redshift user search path by using their credentials to connect and list tables (or something similar).
         ```bash